• Skip to primary navigation

 You can store the cake in an airtight container in the refrigerator for up to a week.

-It also freezes well, I would recommend you cut the cake into ready to eat slices, wrap tightly in freezer wrap and place in a container in the freezer.
-Thaw the cake prior to eating it.
+It also freezes well, I would recommend you cut the cake into ready-to-eat slices, wrap it tightly in freezer wrap, and place it in a container in the freezer.
+Thaw the cake before eating it.

 Cheers.